SB-1113

 Plain Language

-MA or CHIP managed care plans must ensure that their AI algorithms used in utilization review do not create foreseeable, material risks of harm to enrollees.
+MA or CHIP managed care plans' AI-based algorithms used in utilization review must not create foreseeable, material risks of harm to enrollees.

 Statutory Text